-In addition to computation as a bottleneck, continuously streaming videos from many cameras also requires high bandwidth in the communication network.
-With a cloud-based centralized design, both the ingress bandwidth into the cloud infrastracture and the metro-area aggregation network can become bottlenecks.
-By July 2015, 6.7 hours of video were being uploaded to YouTube each second [36].
+both the ingress bandwidth into the cloud infrastructure and the metro-area aggregation network can become bottlenecks.
+By July 2015, 6.7 hours of video were being uploaded to YouTube each second [56].
 The cumulative upload bandwidth of these videos is equivalent to only 24,120 cameras simultaneously streaming HD videos.
-This is two orders of magnitude smaller than the estimated 5.9 million security cameras in the UK in 2013 [3].
-Netflix recommends 25 Mbps bandwidth for streaming 4K videos [23].
-At that data rate, 100 buildings with 100 cameras each will need a 250 Gbps aggregation network to a metro-wide cloudlet.
+This is two orders of magnitude smaller than the estimated 5.9 million security cameras in the United Kingdom in 2013 [11].
+Netflix recommends 25Mbps bandwidth for streaming 4K videos [39].
+At that data rate, 100 buildings with 100 cameras each will need a 250Gbps aggregation network to a metro-wide cloudlet.
 More decentralization, using a cloudlet in each building or cluster of buildings, can significantly reduce the demand on a metropolitan area network.
 With denaturing and video analytics occurring close to cameras, only a small amount of distilled information needs to be transmitted further.

 In designing the LAN segments for a single building or small cluster of buildings, a key parameter is the level of network utilization.
 On a contention-based network such as Ethernet, high planned utilization is not recommended.
-The performance of non-video traffic (such as Web traffic, interactive traffic, and VoIP) are likely to suffer as network utilization rises due to continuous video transmission.
+The performance of nonvideo traffic (such as web traffic, interactive traffic, and VoIP) is likely to suffer as network utilization rises due to continuous video transmission.

-Table 5 illustrates the relationship between targeted network utilization, camera resolution, and the number of cameras per 1 Gbps LAN segment.
-The number of cameras, the resolution, and whether hardware decoding is used, together determine the number of cores needed in the cloudlet associated with that LAN segment.
-For example, a LAN segment with a target utilization of 10% can support up to 20 HD cameras or 4 4K cameras.
-The cloudlet on that LAN segment would need 42 cores for the HD cameras, or 18 cores for the 4K cameras.
+Table 5 illustrates the relationship between targeted network utilization, camera resolution, and the number of cameras per 1Gbps LAN segment.
+The number of cameras, the resolution, and whether hardware decoding is used together determine the number of cores needed in the cloudlet associated with that LAN segment.
+For example, a LAN segment with a target utilization of 10% can support up to 20 HD cameras or four 4K cameras.
+The cloudlet on that LAN segment would need 42 cores for the HD cameras or 18 cores for the 4K cameras.
 As the target LAN utilization rises, so does the number of cameras and cores per cloudlet.
 The figures for 100% utilization are not achievable in practice, and are only shown for reference.
 Of course, the dispersal of cloudlets complicates system management.
 This is an important problem that will have to be addressed through the development of appropriate system management tools and techniques.